Sexual assaults on campus

 The sooner you can come forward, the better.
 However, there is no time limit for reporting your assault to the police.

 If you have been sexually assaulted, regardless of how long ago it was, we encourage you to reach out for legal advice to see if we can support you to pursue justice.

 Why is reporting sexual assault important?

 Shine Lawyers is currently supporting a number of victims of university sexual assault to seek justice.
-It is our hope that as more victims come forward to report these crimes, more will be done to support victims and to address the cultural problems that are contributing to these assaults on campuses.
+It is our hope that as more victims come forward to report these crimes, more will be done to support victims and address the cultural problems that are contributing to these assaults on campuses.